Zackular/A.baum/README.md

 In this analysis we will explore the role of the microbiota on lung infection

 ## Methods
-16S rRNA gene sequencing - Illumina V4
+Illumina V4 16S rRNA gene sequencing